sjentsch/lsjDocs/Ch17/Ch17_Epilogue_5.rst

 Okay, that was a long list.
 And even that listing is massively incomplete.
 There really are a *lot* of big ideas in statistics that I have not covered in this book.
-It can seem pretty depressing to finish an almost 500-page textbook only to be told that thit is only the beginning, especially when you start to suspect that half of the stuff you have been taught is wrong.
+It can seem pretty depressing to finish an almost 500-page textbook only to be told that this is only the beginning, especially when you start to suspect that half of the stuff you have been taught is wrong.
 For instance, there are a lot of people in the field who would strongly argue against the use of the classical